Empty nose syndrome

 Dysfunction of the Trigeminal Nerve

-- Trigeminal neuralgia (nerve pain) can be caused from neck problems that lead to instability in the cervical spine, causing irritation of the trigeminal nerve.
+- Trigeminal neuralgia (nerve pain) can be caused by neck problems that lead to instability in the cervical spine, causing irritation of the trigeminal nerve.

 The connection of the trigeminal nerve to the cervical spine